Taugeshtu/so-sorcery/README.md

 - [ ] Parsing "thinking" stages of PA response and displaying them somewhere (couple that with streaming support?)

 Big & faraway items:
-- [ ] A way to define what inputs go into a psyche.
-And built-ins for that - "parent_output", "knowledge_blob", "available_files", maybe something else... like tools, agents??
-Call that field `awareness`
 - [~] File read tool (done, but untested)
 - [ ] File write tool
 - [ ] !! consider more detailed format for submitting knowledge, allowing UPDATING as well (is a scratchpad, you see?)